SAFCSP-Team/json-file-viewer/README.md

 ```

 ### Qualification to pass
-- [ ] The code should run successfully.
+- [ ] The code should run successfully for all the test cases.
 - [ ] Write all required functions for reading, validating, and extracting keys and values correctly.